Electric car statistics and data 2026: UK insights and global trends

 Electric Car Grant: what is it and which EVs get discounts?

-The UK Government's new EV grant lowers the price of electric cars from 2025.
+The UK Government's new EV grant lowers the price of new electric cars.
 But how does it work?
 And what cars are included?
 Our guide tells all.

 EV road tax guide – how much tax do electric cars have to pay?